agustbirgir/kest_2/windows_verkefni.md

   * disable the device and unistall the device

-### 11.3.1.11 Lab - Monitor and Manage System Resources Elvar
+### 11.3.1.11 Lab - Monitor and Manage System Resources
 * What is the status of the Defender Antivirus Network Inspection Service?
     * Running
   * Record the Windows Defender status after turning windows virus protector off.